chef/chef-web-docs/chef_master/source/ctl_delivery.rst

 and install or reconfigure the Chef Automate server then it will default to running in FIPS mode.

-An Automate server running in FIPS mode can only communicate with workstations that are also running in FIPS mode.
+A Chef Automate server running in FIPS mode can only communicate with workstations that are also running in FIPS mode.

 If you do need to use FIPS mode, there are a few steps to get it up and running in Delivery CLI on your workstation.

-Check if Automate Server has enabled FIPS mode
+Check if Chef Automate server has enabled FIPS mode
 -----------------------------------------------------

-You can see if your Automate server is in FIPS mode by running ``delivery status``.
+You can see if your Chef Automate server is in FIPS mode by running ``delivery status``.
 It will say ``FIPS mode: enabled`` if it is enabled as well as output some instructions on how to set up your ``cli.toml`` to enable FIPS mode locally.
-If ``delivery status`` reports either ``FIPS mode: disabled`` or FIPS is missing completely from the report, please see the :doc:`main FIPS documentation </fips>` on how to enable FIPS mode in your Automate server before proceeding.
+If ``delivery status`` reports either ``FIPS mode: disabled`` or FIPS is missing completely from the report, please see `FIPS kernel settings </fips.html#fips-kernel-settings>`_ on how to enable FIPS mode in your Chef Automate server before proceeding.

 Enable FIPS mode in your cli.toml file
 -----------------------------------------------------

-Now that you have confirmed that the Automate server is in FIPS mode, you must enable FIPS mode locally on your workstation for Delivery CLI.
+Now that you have confirmed that the Chef Automate server is in FIPS mode, you must enable FIPS mode locally on your workstation for Delivery CLI.
 This can be done by adding the following to your ``.delivery/cli.toml``:

 .. code-block:: none